MrTech12/backend-beavergoose/deploy/Secrets-overview.md

 # Secrets Overview

-* File that contains informatino about the secrets that need to be created and accessed, per application.
+* File that contains information about the secrets that need to be created and accessed, per deployment.

 ## FileMicroservice
 * Name: digitalocean-spaces